John Bidwell: Political career

+Congress

+That year, he was also elected to the House of Representatives as a Republican, serving from 1865 to 1867.

+Rather than seek re-election, he chose to run for Governor of California in 1867, but due to his anti-monopoly stance lost the Union Party nomination to railroad lobbyist George Congdon Gorham by a vote of 167 to 132.

+Later campaigns

+In 1875, Bidwell ran for Governor of California on the Anti-Monopoly Party ticket.
+As a strong advocate of the temperance movement, he presided over the state convention of the Prohibition Party in 1888 and was their nominee for governor in 1890.
+In the 1892 presidential election, Bidwell was the nominee of the Prohibition Party.
+The ticket of Bidwell and James B. Cranfill of Texas finished fourth nationwide, receiving 271,058 votes, or 2.3%.
+It was the largest total vote and highest percentage of the vote received by any Prohibition Party national ticket.
+Their strongest result was in Minnesota, where they received over five percent of the vote.

+Death

+John Bidwell's autobiography, Echoes of the Past, was published in 1900.
+That same year, on April 4, Bidwell died of natural causes at the age of 80.

+Personal life

 In 1868 Bidwell was about 49 when he married Annie Kennedy, whom he had courted for years.
 She was 20 years younger and a daughter of Joseph C. G. Kennedy.
 Her father was socially prominent, a high-ranking Washington official who supervised the U.S. Census Bureau.
 Bidwell had met him while working on the California census.
 The senior Kennedy was active in the U.S. Whig party.
 Annie Kennedy was deeply religious, joining the Presbyterian Church, and committed to a number of moral and social causes.
-Kennedy Bidwell was very active in the suffrage and prohibition movements.
+She was very active in the suffrage and prohibition movements.

-The couple married April 16, 1868 in Washington, D.C. with President Andrew Johnson and future president Ulysses S. Grant among the guests.
+The couple married April 16, 1868, in Washington, D.C., with President Andrew Johnson and future president Ulysses S. Grant among the guests.
 After he returned with her to Chico, the Bidwells used their mansion extensively for entertainment of friends and official guests.
 Among them were President Rutherford B. Hayes, General William T. Sherman, Susan B. Anthony, Frances Willard, Governor Leland Stanford, John Muir, Joseph Dalton Hooker, and Asa Gray.

-In 1875, Bidwell ran for Governor of California on the Anti-Monopoly Party ticket.
-As a strong advocate of the temperance movement, he was the Prohibition candidate for governor in 1880 and presided over the Prohibition Party state convention in 1888.
-In the 1892 presidential election, Bidwell was the candidate from Prohibition Party.
-The Bidwell/Cranfill ticket came in fourth place nationwide, receiving 271,058 votes, or 2.3%.
-It was the largest total vote and highest percentage of the vote received by any Prohibition Party national ticket.

-John Bidwell's autobiography, Echoes of the Past, was published in 1900.
+Legacy

 The Bidwell Family Papers are held at the Bancroft Library.
-That same year, Bidwell died of natural causes on April 4, at the age of 80.

-The actor Howard Negley (1898-1983) played Bidwell in the 1953 episode, "The Lady with the Blue Silk Umbrella" on the syndicated television anthology series, Death Valley Days, hosted by Stanley Andrews.
+The actor Howard Negley (1898–1983) played Bidwell in the 1953 episode, "The Lady with the Blue Silk Umbrella" on the syndicated television anthology series, Death Valley Days, hosted by Stanley Andrews.
 In the story line, Helen Crosby (Kathleen Case) carries official California statehood papers in her umbrella to shield them from ruffians who want to destroy the documents.
 Rick Vallin played Lieutenant Bob Hastings.